nagasudhirpulla/taming_python/blog/skills/flask_folium.md

 -   When the map is rendered in an iframe, the webpage cannot interact with the map via JavaScript

 ### Video
-The video for this blog can be seen [here](https://youtu.be/zctCsvSSYu8)
+The video for this blog can be found [here](https://youtu.be/zctCsvSSYu8)

 <iframe width="560" height="315" src="https://www.youtube.com/embed/zctCsvSSYu8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>